cnlpete/candybox/README.md

 CandyCMS Version 2.2
 ========================================================================================================================

 > Note that if you check out dev-master, your application might be incompatible with previous versions!
+Stick to
+> the tagged ones!

 What is CandyCMS?
 ------------------------------------------------------------------------------------------------------------------------